-Red hair is commonly — to a relative extent — found in the northern and western parts of Europe, especially in and around the British Isles.
+Red hair is most commonly found in the northern and western parts of Europe, especially in and around the British Isles.
 In Ireland, for instance, the population with red hair is estimated to be at around 10%, whereas in Scotland, around 6% of all people can boast that color.
 Still, even so, red is, by a wide margin, the rarest natural hair color.

-We know that at least some (probably most) of the genetic differences in redheads are associated with MC1R.
+We know that at least some (and possibly most) of the genetic differences in redheads are associated with MC1R.
 Like most other cell surface receptors, MC1R is regulated by a set of complementary proteins.
 In 98% of the population, MC1R produces dark eumelanin, a dark type of pigment.
-But in redheads, the mutation to MC1R leads to the production of a red pheomelanin — this is the pigment that gives the specific hair color.
+But, in redheads, the mutation to MC1R leads to the production of a red pheomelanin, the pigment that gives the specific hair color.
 But it gets even more interesting.

 The same mechanism that causes this red-tinged pigment also stimulates some hormones, including those called endorphins.
-Endorphins are secreted within the brain and nervous system and they have a whole bunch physiological functions — but they’re most famous for providing pain relief and making you feel some pleasure.
+Endorphins are secreted within the brain and nervous system and they have a whole bunch of physiological functions — but they’re most famous for providing pain relief and making you feel some pleasure.
 Today, many geneticists are confident that the MC1R gene is directly related to pain, although the mechanisms aren’t perfectly understood.

 A different kind of pain

-An increasing number of studies has shown that these interactions make redheads feel pain differently and have different body reactions.
-For instance, one study found that people with red hair are more sensitive to thermal pain, while another showed that they are less sensitive to a wide array of painful stimuli, such as electrically induced pain.
+A number of studies have shown redheads feel pain differently and have different body reactions.
+For instance, one study found that people with red hair are more sensitive to thermal pain, while another showed that they are less sensitive to a wide array of painful stimuli, including electrically induced pain.
 So it’s not as simple as saying that redheads are more or less tolerant to pain — they just tend to feel pain differently.
 To make it even more intriguing, research has also shown that redheads require more anesthetic.
 Overall, they’re tougher than pretty much all other hair colors.

-They’re also more resistant to spicy foods, showing less sensitivity to capsaicin, the active component of chili peppers
+Redheads are also more resistant to pain produced by spicy foods, showing less sensitivity to capsaicin, the active component of chili peppers.

 “Our tests showed that redheads are less sensitive to this particular type of pain.
 They react less to pressure close to the injected area, or to a pinprick.
-They seem to be a bit better protected, and that is a really interesting finding,” says Professor Lars Arendt-Nielsen of the Center for Sensory-Motor Interaction at Aalborg University, and the author of a recent study on this.
+They seem to be a bit better protected, and that is a really interesting finding,” explains Professor Lars Arendt-Nielsen of the Center for Sensory-Motor Interaction at Aalborg University, and the author of a recent study on this.

 However, redheads also turned out to be more vulnerable to toothaches, and more afraid of the dentist (presumably due to the stronger pain they feel).
 Even more disturbingly, their genes make them more likely to suffer from several diseases, such as sclerosis.

-are more afraid of the dentist, and feel toothaches stronger;
+are more afraid of the dentist, and feel toothaches more strongly;

-are at a greater risk of diseases such as sclerosis and endometriosis.
+are at a greater risk of diseases such as sclerosis and endometriosis, as well as melanoma.

 There are also quite a few myths associated with red hair, even in this day and age.
-A widely believed myth claimed that redheads were more likely to bleed heavier, up to the point where some surgeons refused to carry out complicated surgeries, due to a fear of excessive bleeding.
+A widely believed myth claimed that redheads were more likely to bleed more heavily, up to the point where some surgeons refused to carry out complicated surgeries, due to a fear of excessive bleeding.
 That idea, however, is far less substantiated and may not be true at all.